 To find the salon, look for a small “log cabin” on the pathway between Copper Creek Springs pool and Bay Lake.
 Here guests enjoy a one-stop spot for manicures, pedicures, hair services and more.
-When open, the salon operates daily from 9:00 AM to 5:00 PM.
+The salon operates daily from 9:00 am to 5:00 pm.

 Electric Water Pageant

 At night, guests can enjoy the Electric Water Pageant from certain rooms or at the beach area overlooking Bay Lake.
 This fun floating nighttime parade sets sail across the Seven Seas Lagoon with spirited Disney tunes in the background.
 It lasts 15 minutes.

 The Electric Water Pageant floats by every evening about 9:30pm.
 Times may vary based on the closing time of Magic Kingdom.